canonical/k8s-snap/docs/src/howto/index.md

 guide you through exploring and using Canonical Kubernetes.

-For a better understanding of how Canonical Kubernetes works and related topics such as security, our [Explanation section] helps you to expand your knowledge and get the most out of Kubernetes.
+For a better understanding of how Canonical Kubernetes works and related topics such as security, our [Explanation section] helps you expand your knowledge and get the most out of Kubernetes.

 Finally, our [Reference section] is for when you need to check specific details